1fmusic/Audio_cat_dog_classification/README.md

 ## Data
 All the WAV files contains 16KHz audio and have variable length.

 I took out  some of the files that had both cat and dog sounds present or music in the background which left us with 147 cat sounds and 108 dog sounds.
+The files that I kept are in the /cats/ and /dogs/ folders of this repo.

 # Visualization

 For some initial visualization, load
-## spectrograms_catdog
+### spectrograms_catdog

 This notebook allows you to plot the raw wavform (using amplitude (Root Mean Squared)) vs. time, along with the spectrogram.
 The function calculates the Short Time Fourier Transform (STFT) with a window size of 1024 and plots the real values (magnitude) on a log-frequency scale vs. time (same units as the raw wave for comparison).